Most probable path of an active Brownian particle: Introduction

+Herein, we focus on the transition of a stochastic active particle from the initial position, $\mathbf x_\mathrm i$, to an arbitrary final position, $\mathbf x_\mathrm f$, with time, $t_\mathrm f$, and consider the conditional probability, $\mathcal P(\mathbf x_\mathrm f,t_\mathrm f|\mathbf x_\mathrm i)$, of the transition.
+The $\mathbf x_\mathrm i\to\mathbf x_\mathrm f$ transition may be a rare event when the conditional probability is minimal.
+Although these rare transitional events have minor probabilities, they are essential for the survival of microswimmers because such events may result in the diversification of their habitats.
+One of the major problems associated with these rare events is the extraction of the most probable path~\cite{Durr,Wissel79,Adib08,Wang10,Gladrow,Faccioli06,Yasuda22}.
+This path is the transition path exhibiting the highest path probability among the paths connecting the given initial and final states.
+Alternatively, the most probable path is a \textit{typical} path of an \textit{atypical} transition with a tiny conditional probability $\mathcal P(\mathbf x_\mathrm f,t_\mathrm f|\mathbf x_\mathrm i)$.

-A central problem of these rare events is to extract the transition path with the highest probability, referred to as the most probable path~\cite{Durr,Wissel79,Adib08,Wang10,Gladrow,Faccioli06,Yasuda22}, between given initial and final states.
-Nonetheless, because the probability of detecting this transition is extremely low, obtaining the most likely path via direct treatments of the original Langevin equations, obviously including the noise factors, is still difficult.
-Theoretical concepts such as the path probability and the Onsager-Machlup (OM) integral are useful in calculating the most probable path for arbitrary initial and final states~\cite{Onsager53,RiskenBook,Doi19,Wang21,Cates21}.
-The most probable path of transitions in a simple double-well potential is investigated by both numerical calculations~\cite{Adib08} and experimental observations~\cite{Gladrow}, and the structural transitions of protein folding have been discussed by several researchers ~\cite{Faccioli06,Yasuda22}.
-A chemical kinetic model was also analyzed using the most probable path~\cite{Wang10}.
-Despite the most probable path's high utility, no applications to active particles have been reported to the best of the authors' knowledge.
+Theoretical concepts, such as the path probability and the Onsager--Machlup (OM) integral, can be used to calculate the most probable path for the arbitrary initial and final states~\cite{Onsager53,RiskenBook,ZuckermanBook,Doi19}.
+The most probable path of the transitions in case of a simple double-well potential is investigated through numerical calculations~\cite{Adib08} and experimental observations~\cite{Gladrow}.
+Several researchers have discussed the structural transitions of protein folding~\cite{ZuckermanBook,Faccioli06,Yasuda22}.
+Notably, a chemical kinetic model was analyzed using the most probable path~\cite{Wang10}.

+Further, several studies have introduced the OM integral for an active matter system~\cite{Wang21,Cates21,Majumdar20,Woillez19,Nardini17,Gu20} and used it to calculate the conditional probability of the ABP at short times~\cite{Majumdar20} and the escape rate of the run-and-tumble particle under trapping potential~\cite{Woillez19} with saddle-point approximation.
+In addition, the most probable path of the ABP embedded in case of double-well potential is numerically calculated under a small translational noise limit~\cite{Gu20}.
+Nonetheless, the abovementioned studies could not fully understand the exact shape of the transition path because the OM integral minimizer obeys nonlinear equations, with solutions not as unique as those discussed herein do.
+Our study provides analytical solutions, calculates the most probable path, and classifies its shape for the transition process of a free ABP.